SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 ### Mandatory rules

-- NuGet must have a name that starts with `Skyline.DataMiner`.
+- NuGet must have a name that starts with `Skyline.DataMiner.`.
 - NuGet must have a name that is unique.
 - NuGet must have a name that is limited to 100 characters in total.
   - The name is dependant on the branch name, so the pipeline will check this.